by

 that passes through the frame to tighten the seatpost in the frame.

-Solution: Remove the seatpost binder bolt, grease the
+Solution: Remove the seatpost binder bolt, grease

-threads and outside surface where it contacts the frame, and reinstall
+the threads and outside surface where it contacts the frame, and reinstall

 it.

-Another source if you ride a dual-suspension or folding bike is the
+Another source if you ride a dual-suspension or folding bike is

-pivot points.
+the pivot points.

-Solution: Check that all pivot bolts are snug and if
+Solution: Check that all pivot bolts are snug and

 Water bottle screws and bosses (the part in the frame) can click.

-This click is less likely on steel frames because the water-bottle bosses
+This click is less likely on steel frames because the water-bottle

-composite frames, the bosses are glued and/or mechanically fastened,
+and composite frames, the bosses are glued and/or mechanically fastened,

 which means they might move (a full small water bottle weighs about

-1.5 pounds, so the bolts and bosses are working, not just sitting there).
+1.5 pounds, so the bolts and bosses are working, not just sitting

-or dry water-bottle-cage bolts may click.
+loose or dry water-bottle-cage bolts may click.
+Solution: Try lubricating

 the boss and bolts and tightening the bolts.
 Still click?
 Try removing